By James Eliot, Markets & Finance Editor

 -

 IBM’s Lessons Learned: IBM’s Watson experienced setbacks in the healthcare sector due to flawed algorithmic interpretations.
 After a high-profile partnership with a cancer treatment center resulted in poor recommendations, IBM faced significant backlash.
-This prompted an internal overhaul of accountability measures to alleviate stakeholder concerns and prevent similar errors in the future.
+This prompted an internal overhaul of accountability measures to alleviate stakeholder concerns and prevent similar errors in the future, a lesson learned from their history of challenges as explored in The Beijing Miracle: Why Saying It’s Sustainable Is Pure Copium.

 Top Tools and Solutions for Effective AI Accountability